encodeous/journeyroute/README.md

 ## `Research`

 JourneyRoute would not have been not possible without the work of other researchers.
-The following papers and algorithms have been used to implement features of JourneyMap.
+The following papers and algorithms have been used to implement features of JourneyRoute.

 ### Ramer-Douglas-Peucker Polyline Simplification